ishitamed19/SakhiTracker/README.md

 1. To create one stop health and fitness application for women through most stages of life
 2. Make them aware about risks to some common issues like PCOD, Breast/Cervical Cancer, Anaemia, etc. based on their age, diet consumption, menstrual cycle and exercise patterns, as well as, remind them about visiting a doctor if the risk for these diseases is high.

+## Using this App :

+1. To run the Sakhi App in your local browser:
+2. Clone this repository
+3. Open terminal and go this project's directory
+4. Run `npm install`
+5. Run `npm run start`

 ## Objectives :

 1. Implement basic fitness tracker and health log